MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 + tim-veletta-theme@1.0.0
 ```

 There it is!
-Your module has been added to the NPM registry and anyone using NPM can install it into their project.
-You can even search the [NPM registry](https://www.npmjs.com/) to see the details of your module.
+The module has been added to the NPM registry and anyone using the registry can install it into their project.
+You can view the module on the [NPM registry](https://www.npmjs.com/package/tim-veletta-theme) or the [Github repository](https://github.com/MechanicalRock/tim-veletta-theme).

 ![The theme NPM module]({{ site.url }}/img/typescript-npm-modules/theme-npm-module.png)